-In the same way, the conditions of Proposition 3 also identify all the scenarios at which a run-off rule is vulnerable to the truncation paradox when individual preferences are single-peaked except for the restriction provided in Proposition 6 below.
+In the same way, the conditions of Proposition 3 also identify all the scenarios in which a runoff rule is vulnerable to the truncation paradox when individual preferences are single-peaked except for the restriction provided in Proposition 6.

 Proposition 6 Consider a voting situation on $A = \{a, b, c\}$ with single-peaked preferences such that candidate c is never bottom ranked in individual preferences.